 Canon R6 vs Fujifilm X-S10

 The Canon EOS R6 and the Fujifilm X-S10 are two digital cameras that were officially introduced, respectively, in July 2020 and October 2020.
-Both the Canon R6 and the X-S10 are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and an APS-C (X-S10) sensor.
+Both the R6 and the X-S10 are mirrorless interchangeable lens cameras that are based on a full frame (R6) and an APS-C (X-S10) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 26 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.